SphereCraft/web_app_cdk_aws/README.md

 - Created ASG and ALB, this took sometime to work out, but the logic is there and understood.

 ## Conclusion
-This project was the first of many that i intend to build, and although this is a relativly simple project, it was a massive learning curve for me.
+This project was the first of many that i intend to build, and although this is a relatively simple project, it was a massive learning curve for me.
-I did use chatGPT to help.
+I did use ChatGPT to help.
 Was this a good or bad thing?
-Well even as a very new Cloud Engineer, I found out that AI can actully be more of a hinderance that a help.
-Ok, yes, chatGPT helped me with a better understanding for file structure, syntax and even definations of some properties that i wasnt awear off, but honestly, ChatGPT made things more complicated that it needed to be.
-I actully ended up just using the documentation the AWS have to check what ChatGPT was saying.
+Well even as a very new Cloud Engineer, I found out that AI can actually be more of a hindrance that a help.
+OK, yes, ChatGPT helped me with a better understanding for file structure, syntax and even definitions of some properties that i wasn't aware off, but honestly, ChatGPT made things more complicated that it needed to be.
+I actually ended up just using the documentation the AWS have to check what ChatGPT was saying.
 All in all, this was a great starter project for me and one that i can refer to in the future to help with other projects.
 My main take from this, have confidence in what I have learned and use AI in a different way.